 The Natural Resources Foundation of Wisconsin provides sustainable funding for Wisconsin’s most imperiled species and public lands, while helping citizens connect with our state’s unique natural places.

-The Natural Resources Foundation of Wisconsin was formed in 1986 as declining budgets severely compromised critical programs of Wisconsin’s Department of Natural Resources.
+The Natural Resources Foundation of Wisconsin is a nonprofit 501c3 that was formed in 1986 as declining budgets severely compromised critical programs of Wisconsin’s Department of Natural Resources.
 With the support of our donors and members, the Foundation has boosted private sector investment and involvement for Wisconsin’s lands, waters and wildlife.
 After 30 years, the Foundation still serves this role and fills an important and unique conservation funding niche that no other organization does.
 We embrace the power of public-private partnerships.
 We recover species from the brink of extinction.
 And we continue to bring substantial financial resources and attention to priority projects of the DNR and other conservation partners.
 But we have grown to do so much more!
 The Foundation provides sustainable funding for Wisconsin’s most imperiled species and ecosystems, while helping citizens explore, care for, and protect our state’s natural resources.

 We believe that nature has inherent value and that people have the ability to make a difference.
 The Natural Resources Foundation exists to work with others to make a lasting, positive difference for nature in Wisconsin.

 We work to protect Wisconsin’s natural heritage by supporting critical conservation work through our grant programs, offering opportunities for people to experience Wisconsin’s outdoors through our field trip program, and providing a means for people to help protect Wisconsin’s lands, waters, and wildlife that they cherish most, through charitable giving and the Wisconsin Conservation Endowment.

 Results That Matter

 Wisconsin wouldn’t be the same without the Natural Resources Foundation.
 Since 1986, our Foundation has: